 |---|---|---|

-| Local transport | Airport transfer, rideshare, metro or light rail research, taxis, and backup route. | World Cup event controls can change normal stadium access assumptions. |
+| Stadium route and airport buffer | Airport transfer, rideshare, metro or local transit research, event-day pickup rules, and backup timing. | World Cup event controls can change normal stadium access and make prepaid transfers brittle. |

-| Payments and mobile | Cards, cash access, currency conversion, eSIM, roaming, maps, and ticket access. | Phone or payment problems can become matchday problems when tickets and routes are digital. |
+| Entry, payments and mobile | Passport or entry checks, cards, cash access, currency conversion, eSIM, maps, and digital ticket access. | Phone, entry, or payment problems can become matchday problems when tickets and routes are digital. |

 Route Strategy